This is a list of commonly asked questions about SigLib.

 Each supported processor has a section in the "C" header file, describing the device and its environment.
 Adding support for a new device is simply a matter of copying an existing section that closely matches your requirement, modifying the appropriate directives and recompiling the library.
 This technique has been used successfully by several companies who have ported SigLib to many different environments.

-The SigLib documentation is in two parts - a User's Guide and a Function Reference Manual - in Adobe Acrobat (PDF) file format or printed form.
+The SigLib documentation is in two parts - a User's Guide and a Function Reference Manual - in pdf file format or printed form.
 The User's Guide gives an introduction to each part of the library, while the Reference Manual gives a description of every function in the library.
-The appropriate Adobe file readers for your operating systems can be downloaded from the Adobe web site.

 Yes.
-As standard, the SigLib documentation is provided in electronic Adobe Acrobat (PDF) file format however printed copies are available on request.
+As standard, the SigLib documentation is provided in electronic pdf file format however printed copies are available on request.

 One of the most important features of the SigLib package is the examples section, this is provided to allow users to quickly familiarise themselves with the package and also to allow them to quickly develop their applications.
 SigLib includes over 80 example programs, for both simulations and real-time systems.
 See How Easy SigLib Is To Use